-As I mentioned before, some of the main advantages are the compact size, facilitating the air conditioner installation for the contractor and easy blending with any wall or ceiling, so you don’t have to put a big ugly box on the window.
+As I mentioned before, some of the main advantages are the compact size, facilitating the air conditioner installation for the contractor, and easy blending with any wall or ceiling, so you don’t have to put a big ugly box on the window.

-What this means is that you don’t have to cool down the entire house to feel comfortable, which will translate in significant money savings every month, not bad for a mini HVAC system.
+What this means is that you don’t have to cool down your entire house to feel comfortable, which will translate in significant money savings every month.
+Not bad for a ductless HVAC system.

-Another big plus for a mini split unit is that they are super quiet.
+Another big plus for a mini-split unit is that they are super quiet.
 Most systems range from 30 dB to 50 dB, so you can have a sweet sleep at night without waking up and having the sensation of a helicopter flying over your house.

 One other thing that can affect the price of your mini split installation is the location of the air handler (the unit inside the house) and the location of the condenser (the unit outside the house).

-Earlier in this article, I mentioned that the compact design of a mini split system, make it easy for a contractor to install the air handler, and this is true.
+Earlier in this article, I mentioned that the compact design of a mini-split system, make it easy for a contractor to install the air handler, and this is true.

-Still, the location of where you wanted can change this radically because it involves the length of the refrigerant lines (copper lines), if you are going to use a condensate pump or not, how many lines set cover you are going to use, etc, etc.
+Still, the location of where you wanted can change this radically because it involves the length of the refrigerant lines, if you are going to use a condensate pump or not, how many lines set cover they are going to be needed, etc.

 Usually, the HVAC contractor will recommend installing to condenser closer to the main electrical panel and the air handler on an exterior wall to avoid using extra materials and labor.

 In other words, installing a mini-split ac or a mini-split heat pump can be easy and totally gratifying if you choose the right equipment and, of course, the right contractor.